DCGM/pero-enhance/README.md

 Before processing a document, you need to download configuration and models needed for enhancement and OCR.
 This is done by running `model/download_models.py` script.

 ## Usage
+The enhancement uses document information in PAGE XML format.
 Folder of images can be enhanced by running following:
 ```
 python repair_page.py -i /path/to/images -x /path/to/xmls -o /path/to/outputs
 ```